-In the fall of 2017, Maine voters approved a bond package that included $5 million dollars for stream crossing upgrades.
-These monies will fund a competitive grant program that matches local funding for the upgrade of municipal culverts at stream crossings to improve fish and wildlife habitats and increase community safety.
-Two rounds of competitive grants ($2.5 million dollars for each round) are planned for 2019.
+Maine voters approved multiple bond packages that include $5 million dollars annually for municipal stream crossing upgrades.
+These monies fund a competitive grant program that matches local funding for the upgrade of municipal culverts at stream crossings to improve fish and wildlife habitats and increase community safety.

 Contact John Maclaine, 207-615-3279 for more information.

 Below you will find a list of all currently-available workshops related to road stream crossings.
 While some of these workshops may be specifically intended for prospective applicants for municipal stream crossing grants, you can also find other technical and regulatory trainings that may be of interest to anyone involved in the design, maintenance, or installation of stream crossing structures.

 |July 1, 2020||Portland||2020 Stream Crossing Grants Workshops||John Maclaine

 |July 15, 2020||Presque Isle||2020 Stream Crossing Grants Workshops||John Maclaine

 |July 21, 2020||Jonesboro||2020 Stream Crossing Grants Workshops||John Maclaine